 It has also had an impact on how we manage and optimize workforces.
 With many people working from home, it can be tougher to collaborate and work together.
-Thankfully, the NICE inContact presents a great workforce management software to optimize your staff and workforce.
+Thankfully, NICE inContact presents a great workforce management software to optimize your staff and workforce.

-But perhaps the biggest work-related change of Covid-19 has been the redefining of customer service.
+But perhaps the biggest work-related change of COVID-19 has been the redefining of customer service.
 People want and expect different things now than they did even a few short months ago.

 A Greater Focus on Care

-A big way that the customer experience has been redefined that there is a much greater focus on caring for your customers.
+A big way that the customer experience has been redefined is that there is a much greater focus on caring for your customers.
 We are currently dealing with unprecedented situations, and your customers are likely going to be very stressed and worried.
 You need to be there for them and help them out in any way that you can.
 The more human your company can be during these times, the better.

 Recently, there has been a push to make customer interactions more efficient and automated, but now human interaction and greater levels of care are required more than ever before.
-You need to engage empathetically with your customers, and listen to their concerns.
+You need to engage empathetically with your customers and listen to their concerns.
 Understand their mindset and where they are coming from, and find ways to show them that your company cares.

 Better Communication Than Ever Before